- Jim Knabb

 - Adoptive immunotherapy

-- The lymphoma market is in need of better second-line and maintenance therapies – representing significant opportunities for development within this treatment sector
+- The leukemia/lymphoma market is in need of better second-line and maintenance therapies – representing significant opportunities for development within this treatment sector

 - Overcomes durability of response – currently a major limitation – resulting from resistance mechanisms involving the downregulation of target antigen CD19 from tumor cell surfaces